trallard/Modules-template/README.md

 jupyter nbconvert --config jekyll.py
 ~~~

-The custom converter creates a *.md file by extending the default `markdown.tpl` template from nbconvert.
-This adds the required jekyll front matter and creates a permalink.
+The custom converter creates a `*.md` file by extending the default `markdown.tpl` template from nbconvert.
+This adds the required jekyll front matter and ensures consistency between the static version of the notebook and the website.

-In order for the generated *.md files to be correctly render in Jekyll, some scoped text needs to be parsed this is done using the `replace.py` script.
+In order for the generated `*.md` files to be correctly rendered in Jekyll, some scoped text needs to be parsed this is done using the `replace.py` script.

 ~~~
 python replace.py
 ~~~

 If the notebooks have images (e.g. plots) these are saved as `.png` files within the notebook directory.
 The path can be modified directly within the script.

 # Theme colors
 The color scheme follows [Google's material design](https://material.io/guidelines/style/color.html#color-color-palette) style and is specified in terms of a primary and a secondary color, which can be modified in the `variables.scss` file.